The Snarky Cats!

 Then, I do the drawing work:

-I start with the darkest, then the lightest areas, and then work through the mid-tones until I get a base of color down on the entire image, using the reference and the line art as a guide.
+I start with the darkest areas, then the lightest areas, and then work through the mid-tones until I get a base of color down on the entire image, using the reference and the line art as a guide.

 Once based in, I blend - even on the cats' fur, so there's a base of color under the detail.